 Amy: With the project we just discussed, what is the big takeaway message for property developers and investors?
 What can our viewers learn from it?

-Grant: The main take away from that and something that people tend to ask me about are the mezzanines, the sleeping lofts we did.
+Grant: The main take away from that and something that people tend to ask me about is the mezzanines, the sleeping lofts we did.
 If you are going to develop a property then a full height sleeping loft – i.e. one that somebody can walk under – is worth considering and ideally you want them over the door because it’s space that is not being used.

 Amy: Sleeping lofts are really popular right now.
 Everyone’s trying to find more space and get more money for their buildings and sleeping decks and mezzanines are a way of doing that.
-I saw a lot of them when I was in America and their becoming more and more popular.
+I saw a lot of them when I was in America and they're becoming more and more popular.
 I like this way of living, personally.